 Control Evaluation Prohibit use of property for residential purposes or prohibit residential development Deed restrictions are in place to preclude residential development, and the PUD prohibition on residential use is being enforced (Commerce City 2005, as amended).
 However, the Prairie Gateway PUD and Amendment #1 to the PUD include potential uses that may conflict with the residential use restriction.
 The Army continues to meet regularly with the Commerce City Planning Department to maintain open communications regarding land use control issues and potential PUD revisions.
 Since residential uses identified in the PUD would be preceded by a risk assessment approved by EPA, there is no corrective action necessary for this issue.
 Inspection of the property did not identify any residential uses.
 Prohibit use of property for industrial purposes Deed restrictions are in place, and the Prairie Gateway PUD prohibition on industrial use is being enforced (Commerce City 2005, 2008).
 Inspection of the property did not identify any industrial uses.
 Prohibit agricultural activities Deed restrictions are in place; however, the Prairie Gateway PUD includes a use-by-right for public gardening.
-Follow up is identified as a corrective action in Section 9.0 to ensure that the next revision to the Prairie Gateway PUD incorporates changes to preserve this restriction by removing the use- by-right for public gardening.
+Follow up is identified as a corrective action in Section 9.0 to ensure that the next revision to the Prairie Gateway PUD incorporates changes to preserve this restriction by removing the use-by-right for public gardening.
 Inspection of the property did not identify any agricultural uses.
 Prohibit use of groundwater or surface water as a source of potable water There is no use of groundwater or surface water as a source of potable water at Prairie Gateway PUD.
 All rights to groundwater beneath the Prairie Gateway PUD were transferred and are now owned and controlled by SACWSD, except the USFWS-owned well in Section 4.
 This well is used exclusively for nonpotable refuge purposes on RMA.
-A risk assessment was completed supporting use of this well for remedial actions and refuge management (FWENC 1998).
-In 2018, an evaluation of risk from potential exposure to 1,4-dioxane in groundwater was completed for nonpotable use of water from the well.
-The results of the evaluation indicate that no significant risks to human health are expected from use of groundwater from the well (Navarro 2018).
+Risk assessments performed in 1998 and 2018 indicate that no significant risks to human health are expected from use of groundwater from the well (FWENC 1998, Navarro 2018).
 Because permanent surface water features are absent on the Prairie Gateway, consumption is not a concern.